-Pursuant to the employment agreements, the base salary for each of Mr. Tomkinson and Mr. Ashmore is \$600,000 per year and each is eligible to receive an annual bonus in an amount equal to 7.5% of the Company's adjusted net earnings.
-The annual bonus is subject to a cap in any calendar year in an amount equal to 2.5 times annual base salary; provided that there will be no cap on the annual bonus if the officer pre-elects during any year to receive 5% of adjusted net earnings during a year.
-For purposes of the annual bonus, "adjusted net earnings" means the net earnings available to common stockholders excluding (1) any adjustments relating to change in fair value of net trust assets, change in fair value of long term debt and noncash level yield long term debt, (ii) any accrual already made with respect to the officer's bonus compensation, (iii) any charge relating to amortization of deferred charges and (iv) any adjustment relating to lower of cost or market and repurchase liability of the discontinued operations.
+For purposes of the Annual Bonus, "adjusted net earnings" means the net earnings (loss) attributable to common stockholders excluding (1) any adjustment relating to change in fair value of net trust assets, change in fair value of long-term debt (including preferred stock) and noncash level yield long-term debt, (ii) any accrual already made with respect to the officer's bonus compensation, (iii) any charge relating to amortization of deferred charges, and (iv) any adjustment relating to lower of cost or market and repurchase liability of the discontinued operations.

-Each officer is also eligible to receive an incentive bonus equal to 10% of the net gain arising from the sale or disposition of special items as identified by the Board of Directors.
 Messrs.
-Tomkinson and Ashmore are also eligible to receive paid vacation, an annual car allowance of \$1,200 per month, participate in health and other benefit plans, be reimbursed for reasonable and necessary business and entertainment expenses, and receive other benefits at the discretion of the Board of Directors.
-Each officer is prohibited, without approval from the Board of Directors, from receiving compensation, directly or indirectly, from any companies with whom the Company or any of its affiliates has any financial, business, or affiliated relationship.
+Tomkinson and Ashmore are also eligible to receive paid vacation, an annual car allowance of \$1,200 per month, participate in the Company's health and other benefit plans, be reimbursed for reasonable and necessary business and entertainment expenses, and receive other benefits at the discretion of the Board of Directors.
+Each officer is prohibited, without approval from the Board of Directors, from receiving compensation, directly or indirectly, from any company with whom the Company or any of its affiliates has any financial, business, or affiliated relationship.
+Any amounts paid to the officer are subject to any claw back policy that the Company is required to adopt pursuant to listing standards of any national securities exchange or as otherwise required under applicable law.